lightsparkdev/flutter-sdk/lightspark_wallet/README.md

 This is the Lightspark Wallet Flutter SDK!
 See the example project for a demonstration of how to use it or read below to get started.

+__NOTE:__ Not yet ready for production use.
+Feel free to test internally though!

 ## Getting Started

 To use the wallet SDK, first install it as a dependency in your app: